2020 Behavioral Health Convening

-The 2019 UNC System Behavioral Health Convening will be held on Wednesday, February 6, 2019 at the William and Ida Friday Center for Continuing Education.
-This year’s Convening will be an opportunity for institutions to develop ideas, share best practices, and discuss the mechanisms and steps needed to nurture a healthy and resilient student body.
-There is no registration cost for the Convening, and we are requesting UNC System institutions identify 8-10 attendees to represent their campus community.
+The 2020 Behavioral Health Convening will be held on Tuesday, February 11, 2020 and will be an opportunity for institutions to develop ideas, share best practices, and discuss the mechanisms and steps needed to nurture a healthy and resilient student body.
+We are excited to announce that we have partnered with the North Carolina Community Colleges to expand this important dialogue across the state.

-- Engage in conversations about innovative and evidence-informed programming that supports student mental health and wellness.
+- Engage in conversations about innovative and evidence informed programming that supports student mental health and wellness

-- Evaluate the scope of student mental health problems on UNC campuses and better understand current trends and issues within student mental health and substance use.
+- Evaluate the scope of student mental health problems on UNC campuses and better understand current trends and issues within student mental health and substance use

 - Discover and compare ideas to promote increased education and access to mental health services for students

 - Explore the important relationship between counseling centers and other campus-provided wellness efforts and consider how these efforts work in tandem to address the overall health and wellness of students

 Dr. Locke is the Senior Director of Counseling and Psychological Services (CAPS) at Penn State University and the Executive Director of the Center for Collegiate Mental Health (ccmh.psu.edu – a practice-research network of more than 600 institutions), and an affiliate faculty member in Counseling and Clinical Psychology departments at Penn State University.
 Dr. Locke presents and consults widely about college student mental health, counseling center administration, and has published dozens of peer reviewed articles in the field.
 Dr. Locke has over 20 years of clinical experience in a wide variety of settings including wilderness therapy, psychiatric hospitals, group homes, community mental health, and college counseling centers.